bobbingwide/oik-ajax/readme.txt

 New plugin, also available from GitHub and oik-plugins.

 == Changelog ==
+= 0.2.1 =
+* Changed: PHPUnit test with PHP 8.1 and PHP 8.2
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 0.2.0 =
 * Fixed: Add oikai_get_ajaxurl() for use when blog switched,[github bobbingwide oik-ajax issues 5]
 * Tested: With WordPress 6.0.1 and WordPress Multi Site